kumarlabgit/ESL-PSC/gui/README.md

 # ESL-PSC GUI Wizard

-A graphical user interface for running ESL-PSC analyses with an intuitive wizard interface.

-## Features Overview

-### Core Workflow
-- **Step-by-step wizard** for configuring ESL-PSC analyses
-- **Intuitive file selection** with validation and feedback
-- **Parameter configuration** with sensible defaults and helpful tooltips
-- **Real-time progress tracking** during analysis
-- **Command preview** - see and copy the exact CLI command before running
-- **Results viewer** - examine gene rankings and convergent sites interactively
-- **Configuration management** - save/load analysis configurations as JSON files
-- **Cross-platform support** (Windows, macOS, Linux)

-### Interactive Tree Viewer

-Load and visualize phylogenetic trees with phenotype data:

-- **Tree file support**: Newick (`.nwk`, `.newick`, `.tree`, `.tre`) and NEXUS (`.nexus`, `.nex`)
-- **Phenotype visualization**:
-  - Binary (-1/1) phenotypes color labels red/blue
-  - Continuous float phenotypes render via Viridis gradient (low→high)
-  - Pair-based coloring overrides phenotype colors for clarity
-  - Species without phenotype data appear black
-- **Interactive editing**:
-  - Right-click species to assign convergent/non-convergent phenotypes
-  - Manually assign species to contrast pairs
-  - Drag to pan, scroll to zoom
-- **Automatic contrast pair selection**:
-  - One-click generation of sensible convergent/control pairs
-  - **Continuous phenotype thresholds**: Interactive histogram with tail-percentage control
-  - **Tie-breaking options**: Longest sequence, Shortest distance, Max trait contrast, Composite best, Random, or Default
-  - **Alternate selection**: Generate multiple alternates per species for robust analysis
-- **Export**: Save SVG graphics with annotations, colorbar, and pair labels
-- **Tree validation**: Warns if basal split is not a bifurcation

-### Continuous Phenotype Support

-Full support for numeric (continuous) phenotypes:

-- **Analysis mode**: Toggle "Use continuous phenotype values?" to run linear regression (OLS) instead of binary logistic
-- **Tree viewer gradient**: Percentile-based Viridis coloring with numeric values displayed
-- **Threshold picker**: Interactive histogram with quantile controls for binarizing continuous values during pair selection
-- **Site viewer**: Display phenotype values alongside species names, sortable by phenotype magnitude
-- **Continuous plots**: Phenotype vs SPS density plot (2D heatmap) instead of binary violin/KDE plots
+This directory contains the PySide6 desktop interface for ESL-PSC.
+The GUI collects the same inputs used by the command-line program, writes an executable command, runs the analysis, and opens the main output tables and alignment viewer from within the application.

+## Main windows and tools

+### Analysis wizard

+The main window is a `QWizard` with pages for input files, run parameters, command review, execution, and output inspection.
+It supports:

+- alignment directories using `.fas`, `.fasta`, `.fa`, or `.faa` files
+- species groups files, response matrix inputs, and optional phenotype files
+- separate prediction alignment directories
+- JSON configuration save/load
+- terminal output from the running `esl-psc` process
+- access to gene ranks, species predictions, selected sites, and SPS plots

+### Tree viewer

+The tree viewer opens Newick (`.nwk`, `.newick`, `.tree`, `.tre`) and NEXUS (`.nexus`, `.nex`) trees.
+It can load phenotype files, color species labels by binary or continuous phenotype values, and write a species groups file for the main ESL-PSC analysis.

+Tree annotations include:

+- binary phenotype labels colored by class
+- continuous phenotype labels colored by percentile
+- contrast-pair colors for species assigned to training pairs
+- manually assigned phenotypes and contrast pairs
+- exported SVG files with tree labels, pair labels, and continuous color bars

+The automatic pair selector can choose contrast pairs from the tree.
+Available tie-breaking modes include longest sequence, shortest distance, maximum trait contrast, composite score, random choice, and the default deterministic method.
+Continuous traits can be converted to high/low classes with explicit thresholds or quantile-tail thresholds.
+Positive-valued continuous traits can also use the local percent-contrast selector.

+### Continuous phenotype options

+Continuous phenotype values are used in three places:

+- the tree viewer, where species labels are colored by phenotype value
+- automatic pair selection, where thresholds or percent contrast rules define high and low training species
+- ESL-PSC runs, where the Parameters page can request linear regression instead of binary logistic regression

+For continuous runs, the GUI can request the phenotype-vs-SPS density plot instead of binary SPS violin or KDE plots.

 ### Site Counter

-Quick convergence screening of alignments without running full ESL-PSC:

-- **Rapid screening**: Scan thousands of genes in minutes
-- **Convergence metrics**: Avg true convergence, control convergence, difference, CS sites
+The Site Counter dialog runs `esl-psc site-counter` from the GUI.
+It accepts the same species groups design used by ESL-PSC and reports convergence-count statistics for each alignment.
+The dialog supports:

+- fixed single-species outgroups
+- parsimony-reconstructed ancestral outgroups from a tree file
-- **Multi-combo support**: Analyze multiple species combinations and rank by cross-combo consistency
+- multiple species combinations
-- **Two-pair mode**: Generate all 2×2 pair combinations from species groups
+- two-pair combinations generated from species groups
-- **Adjustable outgroup agreement**: Relax the requirement for 100% control-outgroup agreement (0–100%)
-- **Outgroup options**:
-  - **Single species outgroup** (traditional)
-  - **Parsimony ancestral reconstruction** (NEW) - see [Ancestral Reconstruction](#ancestral-reconstruction-outgroup) below
-- **Results viewer**: Sortable table with gene details, click to open site viewer
+- configurable control/outgroup agreement thresholds
-- **Export**: Save results as CSV for further analysis
+- CSV export

-### Site Viewer
+### Site viewer

-Interactive alignment viewer for examining convergent sites:

-- **Alignment display**: Color-coded residues with convergent sites highlighted
-- **Species grouping**: Convergent, Control, and Other species in separate panes
-- **Phenotype-aware sorting**: Sort "Other" species by phenotype (high→low, low→high) when available
-- **Site navigation**: Jump to specific convergent sites
-- **CCS highlighting**: Convergent sites marked with yellow background
-- **Statistics panel**: Display convergent site metrics and sequence information
+The site viewer opens an alignment and displays residues in separate panes for the convergent, control, and other species.
+It can highlight convergent sites, show CCS-compatible sites, and sort the other-species pane by phenotype when phenotype annotations are available.

-### Additional Features
+### Existing-output viewer

-- **Response matrix mode**: Use pre-computed response matrices instead of species groups
-- **Output options**: Control which outputs are generated (gene ranks, predictions, plots, etc.)
-- **Load existing output**: Browse and view results from previous runs
-- **Checkpoint/resume**: Resume interrupted analyses (checkpoints stored per alignment set)
-- **Multi-format alignment support**: `.fas`, `.fasta`, `.fa`, `.faa`
+The output viewer can open result files from previous ESL-PSC runs, including gene ranks, selected-site summaries, species predictions, and SVG plots.

 ## Installation